Graylog2/documentation/pages/extended_search.rst

    This action will generate a new Widget containing a data table where the fields value are listed in the rows and the count of occurrence will be displayed next to it.
+   This was formerly known as the "Quick Values" action.
 :Statistics:
    Here the field values will be given to various statistics function depending on the type of the field.
 The result will be displayed